 the statutory order for the application of assets in a solvent estate for the payment of debts under the Administration of Estates Act 1925 Sch 1, Part II, in the absence of contrary intention by the deceased in the Will, should apply.
 See below

 ease of realisation ― some institutions may only require sight of a sealed copy of the grant of representation and their closure form duly signed by the personal representatives whereas upon selling certain assets, advice may have to be sought from a professional and formal documentation executed

 wishes of the beneficiaries ― where assets are being realised to pay for the liabilities of the estate, the residuary beneficiaries should be consulted as to which assets to sell if the residuary estate exceeds the liabilities

 tax considerations ― when realising assets, the personal representatives should take care and consider each of the capital gains tax, income tax and inheritance tax consequences.
 The personal representatives should also consult with the beneficiaries as to their own tax consequences of receiving assets from the estate.
 It may be advantageous to transfer assets to beneficiaries prior to the sale of an asset in order to utilise their own exemptions, losses and lower rates of tax.
-See the Legatees’ capital gains tax position guidance note
+See the Legatees’ capital gains tax p

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 IntroductionA dividend is a distribution of profit by a company to its shareholders.A dividend is not only a payment in cash.
 It can be the issue of new shares in exchange for forfeiting the right to a cash payment (a stock dividend).
 For more detail, see the Cash dividends and Non-cash dividends